webOSArchive/webos-imessage-synergy/notes.md

 - Data is stored in DB8 and you can put or get with JSON queries like: `var q ={ "query":{ "from":"com.wosa.imessage.immessage:1", "where":[{"prop":"accountId","op":"=","val":args.accountId}] }};`
 - You can interact with DB8 using Palm calls and Futures like: `PalmCall.call("palm://com.palm.db/", "get", q).then( function(futureResult) {});`
 - But Foundations includes an abstraction library called DB that makes things a little easier: `DB.find(q, false, false).then(function(futureResult) {});`
-- If you use DB. your queries should *not* be wrapped in "query:{}" -- you just need the contents of the query.
+- If you use the DB library your queries should *not* be wrapped in "query:{}" -- you just need the contents of the query.
 - Use Impostah (in Preware) to inspect DB records

 ## Adding Messages